ProjectOpenSea/seaport-gossip/README.md

 `seaport-gossip start`

-Get orders for a collection and return:
+Return orders for a collection:

 `seaport-gossip getOrders [address]`

-Add an order to the network and return:
+Add an order to the network:

 `seaport-gossip addOrder [order]`

 Subscribe to events for a collection (runs until stopped with CTRL+C):

-`seaport-gossip subscribe [address] [comma-separated event types]`
+`seaport-gossip subscribe [address] [optional comma-separated event types, default: all events]`

 Return stats for your node: